-Best practice for construction marketing involve proven results, right?
+Best practices for construction marketing involve proven results, right?
 But how to convey those results to others is often a big challenge for contractors.
 Those in the building industry tend to be analytical – wanting to share findings in the form of numbers and percentages.
 While this practice tends to work well for some buyers, most when they see a big sheet of numbers tend to gloss over or fall asleep.

 So, what’s the best way to tell potential customers that you’re successful without hitting them with a wall of figures and stats?